You've seen the signs, "Heroes work here."

 STAY HEALTHY AND SAFE

-Consider carrying a personal safety alarm and pepper spray.
+One of the best overall stress relief tips is to consider carrying a personal safety alarm and pepper spray.
 Personal safety alarms emit a loud shriek, sure to startle any would-be attacker.
 There is comfort in knowing you are prepared.

 Mace® Brand pepper sprays deliver maximum protection in several different sizes that fit your lifestyle.